 6. How strong is the company’s balance sheet?

 Are the assets of the company growing over time?
 How much is the liability of the company?
 Is the company’s shareholder equity increasing?
-How much cash do the company have on the asset side?
+How much cash does the company have on the asset side?
 How much is the company’s Intangible assets, Inventories, Receivables, Payables and more?
-Does the company invest in its Research & Development, especially in a few sectors like Technology, Pharmaceutical etc?
+Does the company invest in its Research & Development, especially in a few sectors like Technology, Pharmaceutical, etc?

 7. Was the management involved in past fraud or scams?